Bvn004/Cognitive_agent/README.md

-# 🧠 Cognitive Learning App
+# 🧠 Personalised Learning App

 This repository contains the full-stack implementation of a personalized cognitive learning application.
 It includes a **Flutter frontend** and a **Flask-based backend** integrated with **Firebase Firestore** and **Groq LLM**.